 Food intolerance is a chemical reaction

 Food intolerance is a ‘chemical’ reaction that some people have after eating or drinking some foods; it is not an immune response.
 Food intolerance has been associated with asthma, chronic fatigue syndrome and irritable bowel syndrome (IBS).
-Food intolerance is much more common than food allergy.

 It can be difficult to tell the difference between the symptoms of food allergy and food intolerance.
-Usually, symptoms caused by food allergy develop very soon after consuming the food, but, while symptoms caused by food intolerance can be immediate, they may also take 12 to 24 hours to develop.
+Usually, symptoms caused by food allergy develop very soon after consuming the food but, while symptoms caused by food intolerance can be immediate, they may also take 12 to 24 hours to develop.

 Food intolerance reactions are usually related to the amount of the food consumed.
 They may not occur until a certain amount (threshold level) of the food is eaten, but this amount varies for each person.